Saturday, October 15, 2022

 Wait.
 What did he just say?
 I silently promise myself that I will look into getting that hearing aid.
 I must've misunderstood him.
 He repeats his question.
 No need for that hearing aid.
 I understood him perfectly the first time.

 A million thoughts run through my mind.
-The one at the forefront is what will my PCA Trish say?
+The one at the forefront is What will my PCA Trish say?
 Trish has given me my freedom on this trip.
-However, allowing a man I know absolutely nothing about accompany us to the museum would certainly test her limits.
+However, allowing a man I know nothing about to accompany us to the museum would test her limits.

 "Why?"
 I ask bluntly.